Guidelines for the Conversion of 4-lane Undivided Roadways to 3-lane 2-way Left-turn Lane Facilities

 End date: 06/30/01

-- Urban Four-Lane Undivided to Three-Lane Roadway Conversion Guidelines (2003 Mid-Continent Transportation Research Symposium) August 2003
+- Urban Four-Lane Undivided to Three-Lane Roadway Conversion Guidelines pdf (2003 Mid-Continent Transportation Research Symposium) Aug 2003

-- When are three lanes better than four?
-(CTRE en Route) August 2001
+- When are three lanes better than four? pdf (CTRE en Route) Aug 2001

-- Abstract of Converting Four-Lane Undivided Roadways to a Three-Lane Cross Section: Factors to Consider (Conference paper/presentation) August 1999
+- Converting Four-Lane Undivided Roadways to a Three-Lane Cross Section: Factors to Consider pdf (Conference paper/presentation) Aug 1999

-- Converting Four-Lane Undivided Roadways to a Three-Lane Cross Section: Factors to Consider (Conference paper/presentation) August 1999
+- Abstract of Converting Four-Lane Undivided Roadways to a Three-Lane Cross Section: Factors to Consider pdf (Conference paper/presentation) Aug 1999

-- The Conversion of Four Lane Undivided Urban Roadways to Three Lane Facilities (Conference paper/presentation) June 1999
+- The Conversion of Four Lane Undivided Urban Roadways to Three Lane Facilities pdf (Conference paper/presentation) Jun 1999

 About the research